 In early breast cancer, radiation therapy is used with the aim of getting rid of any malignant or pre-cancerous cells remaining in the breast following partial mastectomy or lumpectomy.
-It can also be used to treat the chest wall after mastectomy if the cancer has high risk features.
+This reduces the risk of developing a local recurrence of cancer in the breast in the future.
+Radiation therapy is also used to treat the chest wall after mastectomy if the cancer has high-risk features.

-Radiation therapy is usually given after surgery, once the wounds have been able to heal.
+Radiation therapy is usually given after surgery, once the wounds have healed.
 For people needing chemotherapy, radiation is given after that treatment has been completed.

 External beam radiation therapy